 Regardless of whether you are an agency or freelancer:in looking after websites for clients or "only" responsible for your own website - the right monitoring is the be-all and end-all.
 With an overview of the most important information about the status of your WordPress website, you can react more quickly should a problem occur.

 After many of our customers have requested a website monitoring, our technical team has been busy and has developed the new "Box Status" for the Raidboxes Dashboard .
 The monitoring feature is fully included in all our hosting plans.
 How to work with the Box status and interpret the displayed data correctly, we explain in this article.

-The BOX status at a glance
+The Box status at a glance

-- SSD assignment: In our Website Monitoring you can also see how much storage space your BOX currently uses or is still free.
-For more details about memory usage, we recommend our Plugin Disk Usage Sunburst
+- SSD usage: In our website monitoring you can also see how much storage space your Box is currently using or how much is still available.
+For more details on memory usage, we recommend our plugin"Disk Usage Sunburst"

-How do I read the graphs in BOX Status?
+How do I read the graphs in Box status?